fiicodes/ERDiagram/README.md

 from base;

-Query for adding data to size table:
+3.Query for adding data to size table:

 insert into size(size_description)